 When you’re a big bank, you have big responsibilities.
 The biggest of which is to do the right thing.
 It’s something we’ve always been good at.

-The origins of Bendigo and Adelaide Bank began more than 160 years ago in two great Australian communities.
-Bendigo in Victoria and Adelaide in South Australia.
+Bendigo Bank is proudly part of the Bendigo and Adelaide Bank Group.
+The origins of Bendigo and Adelaide Bank began more than 160 years ago in two great Australian communities, Bendigo in Victoria and Adelaide in South Australia.
 Each started out as building societies, driven to help Australians buy their own home.

 More than 7,000 employees